 THANK YOU

-A special “thank you” goes to Michael Connor and Zoë Salditch from Rhizome for their assistance making this project possible and for supporting what many would consider a pretty out-there proposal.
+A special thank you goes to Michael Connor and Zoë Salditch from Rhizome for their assistance making this project possible and for supporting what many would consider a pretty out-there proposal.
 Additional thanks goes to the Museum of the Moving Image for hosting the launch of the project.
-NBC and the writers, actors, and crew of Law & Order also deserve tremendous credit for creating such a lasting, at times quirky and problematic, but overall amazing document of the past 20 years of American culture.
+NBC and the writers, actors, and crew of Law & Order also deserve tremendous credit for creating such a lasting, at times quirky and problematic, but unfathomably rich document of the past 20 years of American culture.
 “You know we're living in the computer age?"

 – Police officer (season 1, episode 13)